End-to-End Long Document Summarization using Gradient Caching: Implementation Details

 \section{Implementation Details}

-All experiments were performed on an single A100 GPU with 80GB memory.
+All experiments were performed on an single A100 GPU with 80GB memory except LoRA FT which were performed on 2 A100s with 80GB memory.
 GovReport was trained for 10 epochs, QMSUM for 20 epochs, and ScriptBase, BookSum, and SummscreenFD were trained for 15 epochs.
 For evaluation, we used ROUGE metric Perl package \footnote{\href{https://github.com/summanlp/evaluation/tree/master/ROUGE-RELEASE-1.5.5}{https://github.com/summanlp/evaluation/tree/ master/ROUGE-RELEASE-1.5.5}} and BERTScore with the microsoft/deberta-xlarge-mnli model.